MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/copilot/faq-copilot-fno-data-on-m365copilot.md

 Microsoft 365 Copilot is based on the data that resides inside finance and operation apps and responds to users.

-The interested users are M365 Copilot users, those who also have the necessary security role and privilege to access the related querying data in Dynamics 365 Supply Chain Management, for example the access of the query on-hand inventory.
+The interested users are Microsoft 365 Copilot users who also have the necessary security role and privilege to access the related querying data in Dynamics 365 Supply Chain Management, for example the access of the query on-hand inventory.

 ## How was Chat with finance and operations data on Microsoft 365 Copilot evaluated?
 What metrics are used to measure performance?